Royal Mint: Tower Hill

-Construction started in 1805 on the new purpose-built mint on Tower Hill, opposite the Tower of London, and it was completed by 1809.
+Construction started in 1805 of the new purpose-built mint on Tower Hill, opposite the Tower of London, and it was completed by 1809.
 In 1812, the move became official: the keys of the old mint were ceremoniously delivered to the Constable of the Tower.
-Facing the front of the site, stood the Johnson Smirke Building, named for its designer James Johnson and builder Robert Smirke.
+Facing the front of the site stood the Johnson Smirke Building, named for its designer James Johnson and builder Robert Smirke.
 Construction was supervised by the architect John Lidbury Poole (father of the famous singer, Elizabeth Poole).
 This building was flanked on both sides by gatehouses behind which another building housed the mint's new machinery.
 Several other smaller buildings were erected, which housed mint officers and staff members.
 The entire site was protected by a boundary wall patrolled by the Royal Mint's military guard.

 By 1856, the mint was beginning to prove inefficient: there were irregularities in minted coins' fineness and weight.
 Instructed by Prime Minister Lord Palmerston, the Master of the Mint Thomas Graham was informed that unless the mint could raise its standards and become more economical, it would be broken up and placed under management by contractors.
 Graham sought advice from German chemist August Wilhelm von Hofmann, who in turn recommended his student George Frederick Ansell to resolve the mint's issues.
 In a letter to the Treasury dated 29 October 1856, Ansell was put forward as a candidate.
-He was appointed as a temporary clerk on 12 November 1856, with a £120 a year salary.
+He was appointed as a temporary clerk on 12 November 1856, with a salary of £120 per year.